Enabling scientific research on the global biodiversity of food

 multi-omics data accessible, interpretable, and valuable for labs

-The Periodic Table of Food Initiative (PTFI) is mapping food quality based on multi-omics data around the globe to improve human and planetary health.
+and researchers.
 Researchers can use MarkerLab to search the PTFI database and explore food biomolecular data using a variety of visualization options.
 In addition to interactive data plots and tables for individual samples, MarkerLab also provides the option to compare foods and compounds of interest across the database.

 PTFI-DatabaseUI